 PREVENT.
 DIAGNOSE.
 RETURN.
 Healthcare for sport and life.

 Athletic trainers specialize in preventing, diagnosing, and treating injuries and illnesses in the physically active population.
 Many athletic trainers work in educational settings, such as colleges, universities, elementary schools, and secondary schools.
 Others work in hospitals, fitness centers, physicians’ offices, or for professional sports teams.
 A master’s degree and successful completion of a national board examination are required to practice athletic training.
 Nearly all states require athletic trainers to be licensed, however, requirements vary by state.
-The pre-athletic training curriculum is a pre-professional curriculum whereby necessary prerequisites can be completed in preparation for applying to a master’s program in athletic training.
+The pre-athletic training curriculum is a pre-professional curriculum whereby the necessary prerequisites can be completed for applying to the Master of Science in Athletic Training program at South Dakota State University.
 Students must declare an undergraduate major along with the pre-professional curriculum in athletic training.

 Is it for you?

 This program will be a good fit if you: